Varicella virus vaccine (By injection)

 - A nurse or other health provider will give you this medicine.

 - Most people will need 2 shots.
-Children 12 months to 12 years of age need a second shot 3 months after the first dose.
-Teenagers and adults should have a second shot 4 to 8 weeks after the first dose.
+Children usually receive one shot at 12 to 15 months of age and a second shot between 4 and 6 years of age.
+Teenagers and adults should have a second shot 4 weeks after the first dose.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: It is important that Varivax® be given at the proper time.
 If a scheduled shot is missed, call your doctor to make another appointment as soon as possible.

 Drugs and Foods to Avoid